llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/exception-rethrow.rst

     throw; // Good
   }

-However, when an empty throw statement is used outside a catch block, it results in a call to ``std::terminate()``, which abruptly terminates the application.
+However, when an empty throw statement is used without an active exception, it results in a call to ``std::terminate()``, which abruptly terminates the application.
 This behavior can lead to the abnormal termination of the program and is often unintended.
 Such occurrences may indicate errors or